The Late Late Show with James Corden: Episodes

 Tom Hanks and Mila Kunis were Corden's first guests on March 23, 2015, for the debut episode featuring Corden and Hanks acting and singing their way through a retrospective of Hanks' career.
 Later, after a prompt by Hanks, Corden appeared to score a coup by getting Mila Kunis to admit that she and Ashton Kutcher are married, but a source later claimed she was merely joking.
 The episode scored 1.66 million viewers, the show's biggest Monday rating in more than three years.

 First-run episodes aired every weeknight through the May 2015 sweeps period; then, beginning the week of May 25, the show scaled back its production schedule to four first-run episodes per week (differing from the previous iterations of the program, which produced Friday episodes, either the day of broadcast or farther in advance on the tape date of the Thursday edition), with the Friday episode consisting of a rebroadcast of a recent episode.

 The May 20, 2015, episode, which followed the finale of Late Show with David Letterman, was the highest rated episode of The Late Late Show in the history of the franchise with an audience of 4 million viewers and a rating of 2.5, despite starting 20 minutes late due to Letterman's show running over its scheduled end time.
 The episode featured Corden and Sting outside of the Ed Sullivan Theater singing "Every Breath You Take" in the show's cold open and a monologue with a Top Ten List among other tributes to Letterman.

 On February 28, 2019, Corden helped announce the comeback of the Jonas Brothers by publishing a clip from an upcoming "Carpool Karaoke" segment which features them as guests.
 A week-long special entitled Late Late Jonas was also announced.
 The special featured the Jonas Brothers joining James Corden in numerous segments on The Late Late Show Monday, March 4, 2019, through Thursday, March 7, 2019.

+In February 2023, it was announced that The Late Late Show with James Corden would air its series finale on April 27, 2023.
+The episode was preceded by a primetime special, The Last Last Late Late Show Carpool Karaoke Special.
+The final episode brought together each of Corden's contemporaries on network television: Jimmy Kimmel, Stephen Colbert, Jimmy Fallon, and Seth Meyers, plus David Letterman and former host of The Daily Show Trevor Noah.